TritonDataCenter/sdc-cloud-analytics/docs/overview.md

 This metric reports the total number of TCP segments (packets) sent and received and can be used to observe network activity over TCP.

+## VM-related metrics:

+The VM metrics report information that is specific to Virtual Machines and not applicable to SmartMachines.
+Note that several of the metrics that we have do apply to both kinds of machines.

+### VM: exits

+**Name:** vm.exits.
+**Raw metric:** number of times the Virtual Machine exits back to the host.
+**Decomposition:** hostname, zonename, vleavereason, vcpuid.
+**Visibility:** operators only.

+This metric measures the number of times a virutal machine must stop running the guest and handle some operation.
+Exits can be caused because of disk and network I/O or by activities external to the guest such as receiving an interrupt on the same processor.
+A large number of exits may be symptomatic of poorer performance.

+### VM: interrupt requests

+**Name:** vm.irqs.
+**Raw Metric:** number of interrupt requests made by Virtual Machines.
+**Decomposition:** hostname, subsecond, zonename, irqvector.
+**Visibility:** operators and end users.

+This metric measures the raw number of interrupt requests that are being made to the guest.
+An interrupt request occurs because of an emulated hardware device such as a timer, networking interface, or disk drive.
+This is useful for understanding how the guest is using its virtualized hardware resources.

+### VM: disk I/O operations

+**Name:** vm.physio_ops
+**Raw Metric:** number of Virtual Machine disk I/O operations completed.
+**Decompositions:** hostname, zonename, optype, latency, size, offset, errno **Visibility:** operators and end users.

+This metric gives visibility into the I/O Virtual Machines are doing to their virtual disks.
+This is the primary metric for understanding Virtual Machine disk performance.

+### VM: disk bytes read and written

+**Name:** vm.physio_bytes
+**Raw Metric:** number of bytes read or written to Virtual Machine disks.
+**Decompositions:** hostname, zonename, optype.
+**Visibility:** operators and end users.

+This metric measures the raw number of bytes read and/or written to virtual disks provided to Virtual Machines.
+This allows operators and end users to see if the virtual disks are being driven to maximum throughput.

+### VM: thread samples

+**Name:** vm.thread_samples.
+**Raw Metric:** number of samples a thread was running on-CPU **Decompositions:** hostname, zonename, subsecond, vmmuctx **Visibility:** operators and end users.

+This raw metric counts the number of times a vCPU was sampled on-CPU.
+The sampling is performed at 99 Hertz (samples per second) per CPU, not 100 Hertz, to avoid sampling in lockstep with timed activity.

+This can be used to understand guest CPU usage at a coarse-grained level.
+The vmmuctx decomposition can be used to see what MMU context is active at the time of sampling.
+The subsecond heatmap provides the same insights as that in CPU: thread samples.

 ## ZFS-related metrics: